January 2011 Iraq attacks

-The January 2011 Iraq suicide attacks were a series of five consecutive suicide bombings in Iraq.
+In January 2011, a series of insurgent shooting and bombing attacks were launched throughout Iraq.

+2 January attack

+On 2 January 2011, four Iraqi security personnel and an engineer were killed in Baghdad by suspected insurgents.
+The attackers all used silencers on their weapons, and the attacks occurred within an hour of each, which implied they were deliberately targeting government officials.
+However, there were no immediate claims of responsibility.

 18 January attack

-On 18 January 2011, a bomber killed 63 people and injured around 150 in the city of Tikrit.
+On 18 January, a bomber killed 63 people and injured around 150 in the city of Tikrit.
 The bombing occurred near a police facility where several hundred people were gathered.
 The attack was blamed on a lack of security at the event; a local police official said that "[t]he security procedures weren't good.
 They did not meet the demands of such a gathering."
-A local councilman, Abdullah Jabara, said that the attack was committed by Al-Qaeda, and was intended "to shake the security in the province and to bring back instability to Tikrit."
+A local councilman, Abdullah Jabara, said that the attack was committed by the Islamic State of Iraq, and was intended "to shake the security in the province and to bring back instability to Tikrit."

 19 January attacks

 On 19 January, at least 15 people were killed in two attacks in the towns of Baqubah and Ghalbiyah, both located in the same region about 65 km northeast of Baghdad.
 In the incident in Baqubah, the attacker reportedly fired on guards at a police building before driving an ambulance with explosives into the building, where the vehicle was blown up.
 This attack killed either 13 or 14 people, while injuring between 60 and 70.
 The building collapsed after the attack, burying survivors of the initial explosion.
 The bombing was estimated to have used 450 lb of explosives and left a crater 7 ft in diameter.

 In Ghalbiyah, a suicide bomber killed two people and injured 15 out of a crowd marching from Baghdad to Karbala, a holy city.
 An official from the Diyala Governorate and three of his bodyguards were wounded in this incident.